 When Christ was delivered to be crucified and slain it was God who delivered him.
 He came as "the Lamb slain from the foundation of the world" (Rev. 13:8).
-He was "delivered by the determinate counsel and foreknowledge (foreordination) of God" (Acts 2:2,).
+He was "delivered determinate counsel the (foreordination) foreknowledae God" (Acts 2:2,).
 God "delivered him for our offences" (Rom.
 4:25).
 God "spared not his own Son, but delivered him up for us all" (Rom.
 8:32).
 Surely, God not sparing his Son indicates he held nothing back from his suffering.
 Therefore, if Christ was capable of rendering an atonement of infinite worth and value, he did so when God did not spare him.